-Since the definition of “Green Products” is not always on the spot and the average consumer is quit dazzled about what are real green alternatives and what aren’t, big companies (being big companies) are sometimes trying to take advantage of the situation.
+Since the defention of “Green Products” is not always on the spot and the average consumer is quit daseled about what are real green alternatives and what aren’t, big companies (being big companies) are sometimes trying to take advange of the situation.

-So, for example, you will see more products in green color packaging, or marked “eco-friendly” or “Green” to give earth-friendly consumers the feeling they are buying green alternatives.
+So for example you will see more products in green colour packagaing, or marked “eco-friendly” or “Green” to give earth friendly consumers the feeling they are buying the green alternatives.

 How to recognize real green alternatives?